GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_bigquery_trigger/README.md

 ### Testing

-You can see the Secure Cloud Function running, doing a insert at Bigquery table.
+You can see the Secure Cloud Function running, doing an insert at Bigquery table.

 * Go to [BigQuery console](https://console.cloud.google.com/bigquery)
 * Select your Serverless project